This post was updated on September 8, 2022.

 Dynamic email content helps your team create personalized experiences at scale.
 No more crafting separate campaigns for different audience segments.

-Instead of creating a different email to talk to your leads, customers, and advocates, you can develop one email and switch the content based on the specific segment.
+Instead of creating a different email to talk to your leads, customers, and advocates, you can develop 1 email and switch the content based on the specific segment.
 This level of automation frees up your time to focus on email strategy, not repetitive tasks.

 3. Increase campaign engagement